 Standards and quality control systems will play an increasingly vital role in enhancing exports as more and more value-added products are produced.
 Manufacturers will be encouraged to institute in-house quality control measures in order to produce products that are consistent in quality and competitive in price.
-The public sector will work with the private sector to indicate concern for quality and standards.
+The public sector through the Malawi Bureau of Standards (MBS) will work with the private sector to strengthen quality and standards.

-5. Integrate MSMEs in industrial development
+5. Integrate MSMEs in Industrial Development

-Measures will be taken to facilitate and maximise participation of MSMEs by strengthening their competitiveness through improved access to finance, markets, infrastructure, information, results of research and development and training.
+As described in Section 4.1.1.3, measures will be taken to facilitate and maximise participation of MSMEs by strengthening their competitiveness through improved access to finance, markets, infrastructure, information, results of research and development and training.
 Government efforts shall focus on identification and review of the financial, fiscal, administrative and legal constraints inhibiting growth of the MSMEs.

-6. Establish a credible institutional framework
+6. Establish a Credible Institutional Framework